davidmoten/geo/README.md

 Status: *production*

-To use, add this to your pom:
+Add this to your pom:

     <dependency>
         <groupId>com.github.davidmoten</groupId>